karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ### Contigs database and annotations

 The first step in our genome-resolved metagenomics pipeline is the contruction of contigs database from our metagenomic contigs.
 During this step anvi'o calls genes, calculates the nucleotide composition for each contigs and annotates the identified genes in three different steps.

-Generate contigs DB
+Generate contigs database

 ```bash
 anvi-gen-contigs-database \